TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Comments/Index.rst

    - two

      .. this is another comment.
-Since it's within the list it is aligned with 'two', which is the contents of the list item
+Since it's within the list it is aligned with 'two', which is the contents of the second list item

    - three